blackcodedmidi/blackcodedmidi.github.io/about.md

 ---

-Inspired in artistic movements related to tool hacking, social media and massive access to image and sound production softwares, **BlackCodedMIDI** proposes an exploration of the relationship between image and sound by expanding _Black MIDI_ genre with scripts in different programming languages.
+Inspired in artistic movements related to tool hacking, social media and massive access to image and sound production software, **BlackCodedMIDI** proposes an exploration of the relationship between image and sound by expanding _Black MIDI_ genre with scripts in different programming languages.